You’ve just spent months considering what foods to eat while pregnant.

 So what is on the no-go list?
 Let’s take a look:

 Any food you suspect is causing an allergy

 How do you know?
 Well, often by your baby’s poop.

-If you suspect you know what kind of food is having this effect, cut it out and see if things get better.
+If you suspect you know what kind of food is having this effect, work with your pediatrician before making big dietary changes.

 It’s also a good idea to consult with your healthcare practitioner or a lactation specialist.

-They may refer you to a dietician to help you get to the bottom of it.
+They may refer you to a dietitian to help you get to the bottom of it.